chora-io/docs/specs/governor/02_msg.md

 # Msg Service

-The `governance` module provides a message service for interacting with the state of the module.
+The `governor` module provides a message service for interacting with the state of the module.

 ## Proto Definitions

-~~The messages are defined in proto files available to view on [Buf Schema Registry](https://buf.build/chora/governance).~~
+~~The messages are defined in proto files available to view on [Buf Schema Registry](https://buf.build/chora/governor).~~

 <!-- listed alphabetically -->